Transport through quantum spin Hall insulator/metal junctions in graphene ribbons: Analytical results

-For zigzag and armchair ribbons we were able to derive analytic expressions for the topological edge state wavefunctions.
+For armchair and zigzag graphene ribbons we were able to derive analytic expressions for the topological edge state wavefunctions.
 For clean metallic ribbons, this allows us to prove the orthogonality of forward and backward channels at opposite boundaries that is at the basis of the perfect transmission observed in Fig.~\ref{Fig:Tclean}.
 This orthogonality is in the valley sector of the wavefunction, which we assume must be preserved in the presence of a smooth electrostatic potential step.
 Furthermore, our analytical results also offer an explanation for the different edge state widths for armchair and zigzag ribbons observed in Fig.~\ref{Fig:chargedensity}.
-Full details of the derivation are given in the Appendix.
-Below we present a summary of the most relevant results.